benknoble/benknoble.github.io/_posts/2016-10-15-inauguration.md

 ---
 Today is the online Junk Drawer's birthday!
 Hooray!

-For a more detailed discussion about the site, see the [About page](/about).
+For a more detailed discussion about the site, see the [About page][about].

 ## Eagle Scout